One World Week 2012, Sharing Destiny - Moving towards one world

 *What is meant by “sustainable development”?

-It is “... development that meets the needs of the present, without compromising the ability of future generations to meet their own needs”.
+A simple and common definition is “... development that meets the needs of the present, without compromising the ability of future generations to meet their own needs”.

 Living within our environmental limits is one of the central principles of sustainable development, but it also means meeting the diverse needs of all people in existing and future communities, promoting personal wellbeing, social cohesion and inclusion, and creating equal opportunity.